 Taking Graduate Classes as a Combined Degree Student

 Once admitted to this combined degree program, undergraduate students can take up to 12 graduate credits of coursework in Psychology at the undergraduate tuition rate.
-Up to 12 of these credits can fulfill undergraduate Psychology major requirements.
-These 12 credits can fulfill requirements for the Master of Arts in Psychology once students matriculate into that program.
+Up to 12 of these credits can fulfill undergraduate degree requirements.
+These 12 credits will also apply toward requirements for the Master of Arts in Psychology once students matriculate into that program.

 When combined degree students have fulfilled all requirements for their Psychology major and their undergraduate degree, they may no longer take graduate courses at undergraduate tuition rate.
 Furthermore, no more than 12 graduate credits taken as undergraduates at Brockport can transfer into their graduate degree program and fulfill its course requirements.

 Once admitted to the combined degree program, undergraduate students must maintain a 3.0 cumulative Brockport undergraduate GPA and a 3.25 GPA in Psychology to remain in good academic standing.